HouseElves/kanji_time_public/README.rst

 	 Core interfaces (e.g., `RenderingFrame`, `PageController`) are defined with Python protocols (PEP 544), ensuring plug-in compatibility and future-proof extensibility.

 **Comprehensive frame and layout library**
-	 Includes reusable layout frames—containers, formatted text, SVG and ReportLab drawing, page rules, horizontal/vertical stacks, and more.
+	 Includes reusable layout frames-containers, formatted text, SVG and ReportLab drawing, page rules, horizontal/vertical stacks, and more.

 **Advanced geometry modeling**
 	 Built on robust geometric primitives:

-        - **Distance**: A unit-aware, immutable value type for working with points, dimensions, and scaling—enabling precise layout, alignment, and measurement across all outputs.
+        - **Distance**: A unit-aware, immutable value type for working with points, dimensions, and scaling-enabling precise layout, alignment, and measurement across all outputs.
         - **Pos, Extent, Region**: Compose cleanly with Distance to represent positions, bounding boxes, and page areas for flexible and reliable layout math.
         - **Anchor points and stacking strategies**: Provide responsive, scalable arrangement of all content, whether text or vector graphics.